kiorky/dotfiles/.vim/bundle/vim-markdown/README.md

 ### Disable Folding

-Add the following line to your `.vimrc` to disable folding configuration.
+Add the following line to your `.vimrc` to disable the folding configuration:

 ```vim
 let g:vim_markdown_folding_disabled=1
 ```

-This option only controls vim_markdown's folding configuration.
-To enable/disable folding use Vim's folding configuration.
+This option only controls Vim Markdown specific folding configuration.

+To enable/disable folding use Vim's standard folding configuration.

 ```vim
 set [no]foldenable